deeptools/deepTools/docs/content/example_api_tutorial.rst

 Sampling the genome
 -------------------

-Instead of consecutive bins as in the previous cases, a genome can simply be sampled.
+Instead of adjacent bins, as in the previous cases, a genome can simply be sampled.
 This is useful to estimate some values, like depth of sequencing, without having to look at the complete genome.
-In the following example, 10,000 positions of size 1 bp are going to be queried from three bam files to compute the average depth of sequencing.
+In the following example, 10,000 positions of size 1 base are going to be queried from three bam files to compute the average depth of sequencing.
-For this we set the numberOfSamples parameter in the object constructor.
-The `skipZeros` parameter is added such that regions that in all bam files do not have any reads are excluded.
-Usually, those regions are repetive which are often excluded from the read mapping.
+For this, we set the `numberOfSamples` parameter in the object constructor.
+The `skipZeros` parameter is added to exclude regions lacking reads in all BAM files.
 The `run()` method is used instead of `count_reads_in_region`.

 .. code:: python